These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 Spray your doughnut pan with oil and fill about ¾ of the way full with batter.

-Remember, you want your Guinness doughnuts to be completely cooled before frosting!
+Remember, you want your Guinness donuts to be completely cooled before frosting!
 Otherwise…. disaster.

-If you thought those doughnuts were easy, wait till you see this Irish whiskey frosting.
+If you thought those donuts were easy, wait till you see this Irish whiskey frosting.
 Pretty much all you need to do is whisk all the ingredients together.

 And then add a little bit of food coloring and stir to combine.
 The first time I made these, I went with a super light green whiskey frosting, but this time I decided to go all out and be bright and bold!